patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

     ```

 ### 2.4 Extend to AWS
 In the previous part, I used GCP as a cloud service provider for data lake and data warehouse, but we can also use AWS (or Azure) as a cloud service provider.
-The process is quite similar to GCP, but it will have some differences in the code and architecture which we can adapt to it easily if we understand the concept.
+The process is quite similar to GCP, but it will have some differences in the code and architecture which we can adapt to it easily if we understand the concept of ETL.

 We will use AWS **S3** as a data lake, and AWS **Redshift** as a data warehouse.
-As before, we need to create IAM user (which equal to service account in GCP) and get the credentials file (as *.csv*), then use it to create S3 bucket and Redshift by **terraform**.
+As before, we need to create IAM user (which equal to service account in GCP) and get the credentials file as `.csv` extension, then use it to create S3 bucket and Redshift by **terraform**.

 We will create an IAM user, and get the credentials file manually regarding the security aspect.
-Access for AWS is quite different from GCP, composed of IAM user, IAM Role, and Policy which will not be described in detail in this project.
+Access for AWS is quite more complex than GCP, composed of IAM user, IAM Role, and Policy which will not be described in detail in this project.

 **IAM User and Policies**